graphile/graphile.github.io/src/pages/postgraphile/postgresql-schema-design.md

 ### Postgres Roles

 When a user logs in, we want them to make their queries using a specific PostGraphile role.
 Using that role we can define rules that restrict what data the user may access.
 So what roles do we need to define for our forum example?
-Remember when we were connecting to Postgres and we used a URL like `postgres://localhost:5432/mydb`?
+Remember when we were connecting to Postgres and we used a URL like `postgres:///mydb`?
 Well, when you use a connection string like that, you are logging into Postgres using your computer account’s username and no password.
-Say your computer account username is `buddy`, then connecting with the URL `postgres://localhost:5432/mydb`, would be the same as connecting with the URL `postgres://buddy@localhost:5432/mydb`.
-If you wanted to connect to your Postgres database with a password it would look like `postgres://buddy:password@localhost:5432/mydb`.
+Say your computer account username is `buddy`, then connecting with the URL `postgres:///mydb`, would be the same as connecting with the URL `postgres://buddy@localhost/mydb` or even specifying the port explicitly: `postgres://buddy@localhost:5432/mydb`.
+If you wanted to connect to your Postgres database with a password it would look like `postgres://buddy:password@localhost/mydb`.
 When you run Postgres locally, this account will probably be the superuser.
-So when you run `postgraphile -c postgres://localhost:5432/mydb`, you are running PostGraphile with superuser privileges.
+So when you run `postgraphile -c postgres:///mydb`, you are running PostGraphile with superuser privileges.
 To change that let’s create a role that PostGraphile can use to connect to our database:

 ```sql
 create role forum_example_postgraphile login password 'xyz';